pykotech/notes/courses/Coursera-Network_Analysis_in_Systems_Biology/03-Topological_Models_and_Network_Evolution.md

 Network Motifs
 --------------
-Milo et al. looked at motifs found in real directed networks (PPI, etc) which occur at a higher probability than would be expected in similar-sized random networks (2002.)
+Milo et al. looked at motifs found in real *directed* networks which occur at a higher probability than would be expected in similar-sized random networks (Milo et al. 2002)
+- Created random (Erdos-Renyi) networks
+- Counted the number of times they see "short circuits" (~3-4 nodes) connecting several nodes in a particular way in *actual* networks.
+- Found that some of those short circuits occur at much higher rates in real-world networks than the random networks.
+- Examples
  - Feed-forward loop
  - Bi-fan
+- Both of the above examples are likely products of duplication-divergence.

 **Graphlets** - motifs in undirected networks (Wuchty et al. 2003)